Tiger (pronounced tahy-ger)

 tiger, tiger barb, tiger beetle, tiger bench, tiger-lily, tiger lily, tiger's

 eye, tiger shark & tiger's milk.
+A female tiger is a tigeress.
 The

 alternative spellings tigre & tyger are both obsolete.
 Tiger & tigerishness are nouns, tigerly,